-The Ministry of Health advises the public that as at 12am on 21st July 2021:
+The ministry of health advises the public that as of 15th May to 21st May 2022:

-FORTY-TWO (42) NEW PCR TEST RESULTS HAVE BEEN RECORDED BY THE NATIONAL PUBLIC HEALTH LABORATORY.
-To date, the TCI has recorded a total of twenty-six thousand and forty-one (26,041) PCR test results, with Twenty-three thousand five hundred and eighty-two (23,582) confirmed to be negative and two thousand four hundred and fifty-nine (2459) positive confirmations.
-In addition, one thousand one hundred and seventy-three (1173) new Antigen test have been recorded, bringing the total number of Antigen test to One hundred and sixty-three thousand one hundred and seventy-four (163,174).
-All persons confirmed not to have COVID-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the Ministry of Health.
+One hundred and thirty-five (135) new PCR test results have been recorded by the National Public Health Laboratory.
+To date, the TCI has recorded a total of fifty-eight thousand eight hundred and forty-nine (58,849) PCR test results and six thousand one hundred and twenty-three (6123) positive confirmations.
+In addition, seven thousand four hundred and seventy-nine (7479) new antigen test have been recorded, bringing the total number of antigen test to five hundred and twenty-one thousand four hundred and eight (521,408).
+All persons confirmed not to have covid-19, and any contacts, (if quarantined, will be removed from quarantine/observation status) are asked to continue following proper guidelines from the ministry of health.

 Local testing is being conducted for persons in a range of categories, according to the national testing strategy.
 This includes frontline workers and those who may need to travel for treatment abroad.
 These persons would not be reflected in quarantine numbers.

 The public is strongly urged to follow all health advice and guidelines from the Ministry, especially as we progress with the phased reopening.